 The challenge of achieving the Sustainable Development Goals (SDG) by 2030 is more complex than just mobilising the necessary funds.
 Results in the three dimensions of sustainable development (social, environmental and economic) require effective governance and a re-orientation of how public and private actors interact.
 NIR designs and implements programmes in support of this shift to produce relevant outomes.

-The transition to greener industry will only happen through the transformation of companies.
-Ensuring the active participation and commitment of employees in the process is crucial for transformation to succeed, and a functioning workplace dialogue is a prerequisite.
-In 2023, the Swedish Workplace Programme was highlighted as a practical tool to ensure no individual or group is left behind as we begin to transition into a net zero economy.
+The transition to greener industry will only happen through the transformation of companies and unions.
+Ensuring the active participation and commitment of employees in the process is crucial for transformation to succeed.
+SWP develops the capacity of all actors in value chain on workplace cooperation.

 Providing project-specific training to partners in low- and middle-income countries accelerates investments in sustainable infrastructure.
-During 2023, the Sustainability Impact Accelerator continued to deliver project-specific training and support to our in-country partners, and the Accelerator has become a valuable addition to Team Sweden’s toolbox.
+The Sustainability Impact Accelerator deliver project-specific training and support to our in-country partners, It has become a valuable addition to Team Sweden’s toolbox.
 Demand for knowledge transfer is high, and we currently have over 80 infrastructure projects in our pipeline.
-Discussions to scale-up the Sustainability Impact Accelerator are ongoing and securing an efficient scale-up will be a key priority in 2024.

 Team Sweden is a network of government authorities, agencies and Swedish companies that support major infrastructure projects globally, with the aim to contribute to the development of sustainable projects.